-Three couples.-Gentlemen select other gentlemen; ladies other ladies; the six ladies form three unequal ranks, beginning with one lady at the head, then two ladies behind the one, then three behind the two; the gentlemen join hands, forming a chain; the first gentleman then leads the others round the line of three, then the two, stopping in front of the single lady; next two gentlemen in front of three ladies; when all waltz, each with the lady in front of him.
+Three couples.-Gentlemen select other gentlemen; ladies other ladies; the six ladies form three unequal ranks, beginning with one lady at the head, then two ladies behind the one, then three behind the two; the gentlemen join hands, forming a chain; the first gentleman then leads the others round the line of three, then the two, stopping in front of the single lady; next two gentlemen in front of the two; the next three gentlemen in front of three ladies; when all waltz, each with the lady in front of him.

-No. 44.
 The Pursuit.